cheetah0216/cheetah0216.github.com/_posts/english/2012-12-25-start-from-scratch-english-one.md

 Innovation is the ability to see change as an opportunity.创新意识就是把改变视为机遇.
 A thing of beauty is a joy for ever.
 kindess is the language which the deaf can hear and the blind can see.
-Love is a sweeet torment.
+Love is a sweet torment.
+Every man's memory is the private literature.
+Nostalgia is like a grammar lesson:you find the present tense,but the past perfect.

 ##Sentence2
 Zip you lips.